d5/tengo/docs/builtins.md

 ## string

 Tries to convert an object to string object.
-See [this](https://github.com/d5/tengo/wiki/Variable-Types) for more details on type conversion.
+See [Runtime Types](https://github.com/d5/tengo/blob/master/docs/runtime-types.md) for more details on type conversion.

 ```golang
 x := string(123) //  v == "123"